-Like Play Streets, from which it borrows its typology, the establishment of a school street has a positive impact on the district and on its local residents.
-This includes the children, who benefit directly, but also their families, neighbours, teachers, etc.
+Like Play Streets, from which it takes the same typology, the establishment of a school street has a positive impact on the district and on its local residents.
+This includes the children who are the first recipients of the approach, but also their families, neighbors, teachers, etc.

-In fact, the creation of a school street contributes to increasing the quality of the living environment in the area where the school street is implemented by:
+In fact, the creation of a school street contributes to increasing the quality of the living environment in the area where the school street is implemented:

-- Improving safety and accessibility around the school for users coming on foot, by bicycle, by scooter, etc.; - Promoting the independent mobility of children in their daily journeys; - Easing car traffic during rush hour; - Creating a play area or meeting point for children and families around the school; - Reducing air pollution in the area during peak hours.
+- By improving safety and accessibility around the school for users coming on foot, by bicycle, by scooter, etc.; - By promoting the independent mobility of children in their daily journeys; - By easing car traffic during rush hour; - By creating a play area or meeting point for children and families around the school; - By reducing air pollution in the area during peak hours.

-School streets also benefit the mental and physical health of children by encouraging active travel and creating calmer neighbourhoods (less noise, less conflicts between modes of transportation, etc.), and by promoting social interaction between individuals of the same age and between generations.
+School streets also benefit the mental and physical health of children, by encouraging active travel and the tranquility of the neighborhood (less noise, less conflicts between modes of transport, etc.), and by promoting social interaction between individuals of the same age and between different generations.